-A conversion of 15% of Rhode Island's buildings from fossil fuel heat to efficient electric heating by 2030 is an aggressive, but attainable and necessary target.
-This rate of conversion will reduce thermal sector emissions by an estimated 0.19MMTCO2e.
+Target 15% penetration of energy efficient electric heating by 2030 sector emissions by an estimated 0.19MMTCO2e67.
 While the market for efficient electric heating-including a variety of heat pump technologies-is relatively nascent in Rhode Island, the next several years will be used to build a strong foundation for the market to expand at a quicker pace in the last two decades as we approach 2050.
 The priority actions below, will help us reach this 15% target and plan for further expansion, in tandem with other decarbonized thermal technologies, post 2030.